 - School focus on SOLO taxonomy to support higher order thinking

 - School funded Educational Psychologist

-- Half termly Pupil Progress Meetings between SLT and class teachers
+- Termly Pupil Progress Meetings between SLT and class teachers

 - Teacher accountabilities set during Appraisal interviews for pupil progress and attainment